dicepencilpaper/emprise/A Daring Emprise V2.md

 After jotting this down, roll your body die.
 You need to roll a number higher than your current BH avoid receiving a body wound.
 If you roll equal or lower to your BH, you will add 1 to your current BW score.
 If your adventurer reaches a BW score higher than their body die value (for example, getting 7 BW when your body die is a d6), they will automatically be *unconscious* and out of commission.

->  As an option, When your adventurer has 1 or more BW, they will perform any physical actions at one cumulative die higher than their profession die per each BW point.
+>  OPTIONAL: When your adventurer has 1 or more BW, they will perform any physical actions at one cumulative die higher than their profession die per each BW point.
 For example, if they have d8 for adventurer, all subsequent actions related to this profession will be performed with a d10 at 1 BW, d12 at 2 BW, and d20 at 3 or more BW.

 #### Mind